LabinotSh/nosTech/README.md

    ##To run:
    -$npm start

-1.##Before running please make sure you install all packages required, by running:
+1.##Before running please make sure you install all packages required, on both back and front folders, by running:
-  - npm install
+  - npm install.
-##on both back and front folders.

 2.## Also create .env file in your back end folder, where you will be putting
      the constants for database connection and for access/refresh token.